EirEoin/Graphic-Designer/README.md

 # Sketchy Designs

 Welcome to my Graphic Design online store, Sketchy Designs!
-We are a team of creative professionals dedicated to providing high-quality design services to individuals and businesses (Just Me).
+It is a fictional team of creative professionals dedicated to providing high-quality design services to individuals and businesses.
+We are also B2C designed and implemented with Django, Python, HTML, and CSS.
+It aims to provide an easy-to-use interface where customers can browse all our items.
+The site offers account sign up and once signed in, users can save an address to their profile for easy and convenient checkout.
+You can also check on previous order history if you have any once signed in.
+We also offer an email sign up for news on the future releases.
+It also has a Gallery of previous work to flick through and get an idea of what Sketchy Designs is about.

  Sketchy Designs offers a wide range of design options, from logo and branding design to marketing materials and website design.
 We pride ourselves on our ability to understand our customers' unique needs and deliver custom solutions that exceed their expectations.
 Our team of talented designers has the skills and experience to bring your vision to life, whether you are a small start-up or a well-established company.
 Thank you for considering us for your design needs.
 We look forward to working with you!

-In the past, we have had the opportunity to work with some of the most famous artists in the music industry.
-Our team has collaborated with Grammy award-winning artists to create album covers, merchandise designs, and marketing materials.
-We have also worked with renowned music festivals to design promotional materials and stage designs.
-It has been a pleasure and an honor to be a part of these projects and to contribute to the success of these talented artists.

 I have always had a passion for graphic design and music, and I love the way that they intersect and influence each other.
 As a designer, I am constantly inspired by the creativity and artistry of the music industry, and I enjoy using my skills to help artists and music festivals bring their visions to life.
 I also believe in the power of music to bring people together and to strengthen communities.
 Through my work, I have had the opportunity to connect with people from all walks of life and to use my design skills to make a positive impact on their communities.
 I love the cultural ties that knit together the worlds of graphic design and music, and I am grateful to be able to contribute to this vibrant and dynamic community.
 Overall, I am passionate about my work because it allows me to use my creative skills to make a difference in the world and to connect with others through art and design.